 While most tourists choose hotels and resorts in Port Blair, Havelock provides a much richer, more luxurious and exclusive experience when it comes to beach-front properties and quieter stays.

 Staying the night

 Completing all activities by 5:30 pm and making it on time for the last ferry can be rather hectic.
-In fact, it does not make much sense to miss the sunset on Kalapathar or Beach No. 5, when you are traveling all the way from Port Blair to Havelock.
+In fact, it does not make much sense to miss the sunset on Kalapathar or Beach No. 5 when you are traveling all the way from Port Blair to Havelock.
 Spending the day on Havelock Island is a completely different experience from spending the night.
-The nights are cooler, quieter only interrupted by the singing cicadas and occasional nocturnal birds.
+The nights are cooler, quieter and only interrupted by the singing cicadas and occasional nocturnal birds.